hughbarney/femto/README.md

 ```

 Key bindings cane be checked using describe-key (c-x ?).
-This is implemented in Lisp in the femto.rc file.
+(describe-key) is implemented in Lisp in the femto.rc file.

 ## Femto Extensions

-* grep - enables searching for text in files and loading of the files at the location of the match into the editor.
+* **grep** - enables searching for text in files and loading of the files at the location of the match into the editor.
-* bufmenu - the classic Emacs buffer menu
+* **bufmenu** - the classic Emacs buffer menu
-* oxo - a basic implementation of tick-tack-toe that runs in the Editor.
+* **oxo** - a basic implementation of tick-tack-toe that runs in the Editor.

 ```lisp
    ;; the extensions are loaded bu using load_script